mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Assets Settings Configuration in Mautic

-* **Path to the Asset directory** - Set the absolute path to where Assets are uploaded.
+* **Path to the Asset directory** - Set the absolute path to the Assets upload folder.
 In order to prevent the public from accessing Assets, use a directory outside of the public web root.

-* **Maximum size (MB)** - Set the maximum size of uploaded Assets in Mb (Megabytes).
+* **Maximum size Megabytes** - Set the maximum size of uploaded Assets in Megabytes.

 * **Allowed file extensions** - Extensions of files separated by commas.
 You can only upload files with the specified file extensions.